 - Provide UCAS and employment references for their tutees

-- Monitor and track the progress of their students against targets (for example attendance, CPGs (current projected grades) and assignment completion), intervening or referring where necessary.
+- Monitor and track the progress of their students against targets (for example attendance, EPGs (Effort and Projected Grades) and assignment completion, intervening or referring where necessary.

 - Setting aspirational targets for students ensuring they are on track to achieve their potential.